top of page

 A member performing a scaled version of rope climbs Vital Fitness Lakeland, demonstrating an efficient workout for anyone too busy for fitness

-Most people who say they don’t have time to exercise aren’t making excuses.
-They’re describing their life.
+Most us who say they don’t have time to exercise are not just making excuses.
+You're describing your life.

 You’re up early, managing work, family, and everything in between.
 By the time the day winds down, there’s nothing left.
-Advice like "wake up earlier" or "just make it a priority" doesn’t work when your schedule is full before 7 AM.
-We know, because we’ve given that advice before.
-We were wrong.
+Advice like "wake up earlier" or "just make it a priority" doesn’t work when your schedule is full before 8 AM.
+We know because as local business owners in Lakeland, we live that life too.

-At Vital Fitness, we work with people who are busy and burned out.
-The biggest obstacle isn't motivation—it’s the belief that fitness has to be time-consuming to be worth it.
+At Vital Fitness Lakeland, we work with Lakelanders who are busy and burned out.
+The biggest hurdle has less to do with motivation and more to do with the belief that fitness has to be time-consuming to be worth it.
 It doesn't.

 Here are three ways to get the results you want without sacrificing the little bit of free time you have left.